Lift (2021 film): Plot

-Guru Prasad joins as a team leader in Amrak, an IT company in Chennai.
+Guru Prasad joins as a team leader at Amrak, an IT company in Chennai.
 Guru is standoffish to his team members, but arouses the interest of Harini, an HR manager who is also new.
-At the end of the work day, everybody leaves except for Guru, who is given an important task by the VP, and several security guards.
+At the end of a work day, everybody leaves except for Guru, who is given an important task by the VP, and several security guards.
 After completing his work, Guru attempts to use the lift.
-However, it malfunctions and he ends up on a random floor.
-He encounters several paranormal events and later witnesses a security guard committing suicide by slitting his own throat.
+However, it malfunctions, and he ends up on a random floor.
+He encounters several paranormal events and later witnesses a security guard commit suicide by slitting his own throat.

 A petrified Guru attempts to escape, but is repeatedly foiled.
-He later encounters Harini, who has been locked in the records room while.
+He later encounters Harini, who has been locked in the records room.
 She initially suspects Guru of locking her in, but changes her mind after encountering the abnormal events in the lift.
 Harini and Guru team up together to try to escape, but repeatedly fail.
 They encounter yet another security guard, who later hangs himself while attempting to verify their identity.
-The pair later see a news report (dated to the following day) which claims that they both died in a fire in the office building.
-Harini reveals that she was locked in the records room after attempting to destroy several old files at the behest of the VP.
+The pair later sees a news report (dated to the following day) which claims that they both died in a fire in the office building.
+Harini reveals that she was locked in the record's room after attempting to destroy several old files at the behest of the VP.
 After several encounters with paranormal events, they come to the conclusion that there are two ghosts in the building, not one.